protohaven/printed_materials/common-tools/drum_sander.typ

 == Materials

+// TODO: engineered materials?

+=== Prohibited Materials

+Any wood that is:

+- wet
+- contains resin
+- finished
+- high in sap content

+...must not be used in the drum sander.

+=== Notes on Materials

 *Only wood should be used.* Do not put any other materials through the drum sander.

 *Workpieces must be free of all metal.* Any nails, screws, staples, or other metal parts embedded in the wood can damage the machine.
 A portable metal detector is available at the front desk.